5 Food Safety Myths

 When It Comes To Food Poisoning, You Mostly Just Need To Worry About Meat

 Surely no one who even occasionally peruses the headlines believes this one anymore.
 E. coli and salmonella are just two of the food poisoning titans in recent outbreaks from vegetables.
-While sprouts of any kind are a big risk for these bacteria, cucumber, lettuce, spinach, cabbage, celery, and tomatoes have all been implicated.
+While fresh produce of any kind are a big risk for these bacteria, cucumber, lettuce, spinach, cabbage, celery, and tomatoes have all been implicated.
 The safest bet is to cook vegetables, but when that’s not feasible, they must be (1) kept chilled, (2) kept separate from meats at all times, and (3) thoroughly rinsed before serving.

 Food Directly From The Freezer Can’t Be Contaminated

 The process of freezing does not kill bacteria.
-Bacteria enters a dormant state when frozen, but it is still fully alive and will become active again in less frigid temperatures.
-Food that was contaminated before it was placed in the freezer will remain contaminated when it is thawed.
+Bacteria enter a dormant state when frozen, but it is still fully alive and will become active again in less frigid temperatures.
+Food that was contaminated before it was placed in the freezer will remain contaminated when it is defrosted and thawed.
 If harmful bacteria are present, the only thing that will kill them is cooking the food to the proper temperature and then keeping it at the proper temperature until it is consumed.

 Hand Sanitizer Is Just As Good At Eliminating Germs As Washing With Soap And Water

 For certain kinds of germs, soap and water are simply better.
 While hand sanitizer is a solid second place if you can’t access soap and water, you can always access soap and water while working in food service.
-Even for the germs it does kill, hand sanitizer is prone to user error.
+Even for the germs, it does kill, hand sanitizer is prone to user error.
 (Did you know it must be at least 60% alcohol?
 Did you know there is a method to its application?)
 Hand sanitizer also will not remove chemicals like pesticides on fruits and vegetables, and it will not remove actual grime or dirt.
 As a food service professional, you should never need to stoop to hand sanitizer.

 I’m Wearing Gloves, So I’m All Good